 How does a Title IX investigation work?

 A Title IX investigation is the process undertaken by the academic institution to interview the parties and witnesses and to collect any evidence associated with the allegation.
 An accused student is entitled to have their advisor with them at all meetings and interviews conducted by the college.
 Unfortunately, the college does not always tell the accused student that they are conducting the interview.
-As an example, one college located in New York recently reached out to a client and told him that they wanted to have a “meeting” to discuss the Title IX process and answer any questions that he might have about the process.
+As an example, one college recently reached out to a client and told him that they wanted to have a “meeting” to discuss the Title IX process and answer any questions that he might have about the process.
 Never once did the college inform him that he was going to be interviewed.
 Luckily, our attorney was present and able to curtail the invasive nature of that interview.
 Had the student been alone, the interview would have likely occurred, and at that moment, without barely any knowledge of the accusation made against him.
 However unprepared the student may have been for the interview, whatever transpired during the interview would have stuck with him throughout the duration of the entire case, including the hearing.
 Another important thing to note about this initial interview, is that the academic institution will provide the basic “Notice of Allegations” but will not provide the accused with all information about the allegations..
 The information that the student receives prior to the interview may be as basic as: “A Formal Complaint has been filed against you accusing you of having non consensual sexual contact with (person’s name) during the fall of 2021.”
 That may have been years ago.
 It may have been September, it may have been December.
 It may be an inappropriate kiss or sexual intercourse.
 It may be alleged to have happened at your dorm room, their dorm room, or somewhere else.
 It may be alleged to have happened once or more than once.
 There is no way of knowing for sure.
 Yet, an accused student is expected to be interviewed without any relevant or specific knowledge about the accusations.

 What would be a violation of Title IX?